-The Association finances its operations through a mixture of retained surpluses and bank borrowings.
+The Association finances its operations through a mixture of retained surpluses and various debt borrowings.
 The Association's exposure to interest rate fluctuations on its borrowings is managed by the use of both fixed and variable rate facilities.

 The Association currently borrows from a variety of lenders at both fixed and floating rates of interest.
 The Association's Treasury Management Strategy targets the level of fixed rates of interest to be up to 100% of its loan portfolio.
-At the year-end 90% (2021: 87%) of borrowings were at fixed rates between 5% and 8.1% with an average borrowing rate of 6%.
+At the year-end 94% (2022: 90%) of borrowings were at fixed rates between 3.4% and 8.1% with an average borrowing rate of 5.1%.